How NoDelulu Works

 Aviation, medical devices, nuclear engineeringIndependent verification is standard practice in every domain where getting it wrong has consequences.
 Two-person integrity, redundant flight computers, independent safety reviews — the principle is the same: independent checks reduce undetected failure.

-How Nodelulu is built to satisfy these conditions
+How NoDelulu is built to satisfy these conditions

 - Structured, specific verification: Each model doesn't just read your text and give an opinion.
-It verifies specific claim types — facts, numbers, citations, logic, contradictions, sources — using structured outputs with defined categories.
+It checks specific claim types — facts, numbers, citations, logic, contradictions, sources — using structured outputs with defined categories.
 Precision, not vibes.

 Stage 1 — Safety & Gatekeeping

-Before any AI model sees your text, Nodelulu runs two checks:
+Before any AI model sees your text, NoDelulu runs two checks:

 - Content moderation: Prohibited content (CSAM, weapons instructions, targeted harassment) is blocked immediately.
 This protects our infrastructure and complies with AI provider policies.
 We don't censor opinions or controversial topics — only content that is illegal or violates provider terms.